raygan/mam-audiofinder/README.md

 - **History view** of all books you've added
 - **Inline import tool** to copy or hard-link completed downloads into your Audiobookshelf library
 - Minimal, fast UI that works on desktop and mobile
+- ZERO AUTHENTICATION (*Please* don't put this on the open internet.
+Tailscale or a Cloudflare Tunnel with Cloudflare Access might be good options.)
+- Spouse tested and approved

 ## Requirements